mahj79/jmaho_blog/blogposts/Sunday_Sauce.md

 Hopefully, you already have most of the spices and essentials like olive oil and butter, so it shouldn’t be a big trip to the grocery store.
 For reference, I live in Chicago, so maybe my groceries are a little more expensive compared to other areas, but since I usually look for deals and use coupons, this meal really shouldn’t cost more than $20.

 Once you’ve got all your ingredients and are ready to start cooking, begin by chopping up your onion and mincing your garlic.
-A tip to make mincing easier: use a knife with a larger blade to crush the garlic against the cutting board.
+A tip to make mincing easier: flip your knife on it's side and use the knife's blade to crush the garlic against the cutting board.
 Then, heat three tablespoons of butter mixed with olive oil in a large pot until the butter stops foaming.
 Add the onions to the pot and let them cook for a few minutes before adding the garlic.
 Mix them together, and once the aroma starts filling your kitchen, add the can of whole tomatoes—juices and all.
 Use a potato masher to crush the tomatoes in the pot until they’re all separated.

 Stir everything in the pot and season with Italian seasoning, crushed red pepper, salt, and pepper.
 If you’re unsure about the salt, remember that more is usually better.
 Let the sauce simmer on low to medium heat for about 30 to 35 minutes, stirring occasionally.
 While the sauce is simmering, you can work on the rest of the meal.
 ![Sauce](/images/Sunday_Sauce.jpg "Sauce") Figure (Sauce)